rochekollie/blog/posts/string_along_with_javascript_strings.md

 string is the number of characters in the string.
 A property is the value of an object.
 A property has a name and a value.
 You may think of it as a variable attached to an object.
 It can be a primitive value, like a number or string, or it can be a function, known as a method which we will cover next.
 A property is accessed by using the dot (`.`) notation.
-The dot notation is used to access the properties and methods of an object.
+The dot notation is known as property accessor.
+It is used to provide access to the properties and methods of an object.
 You have seen this throughout this article when we used the `console.log()` method to log a value to the console.

 ```javascript
 console.log('Hello world.'); // Hello world.